-The University compensation philosophy is predicated on the idea that employees receive a "total rewards" package, inclusive of compensation and benefits, for the duties and responsibilities that they are currently performing for the University in alignment with their qualifications, the position's requirements, and in support of the University's overall strategic plan, competitive outlook and human capital needs.
-The guidelines, principles and procedures of compensation philosophy apply to both Administration and Staff employees; the principles of the compensation philosophy also apply to academic compensation; however, the guidelines, process and procedure outlined in the Faculty Handbook governs academic compensation.
+The University compensation philosophy is predicated on the idea that employees receive a "total rewards" package, inclusive of compensation and benefits, for the duties and responsibilities which they are performing for the University in alignment with their qualifications, the position's requirements, and in support of the University's overall strategic plan, competitive outlook, and human capital needs.
+The guidelines, principles and procedures of compensation philosophy apply to both Administration and Staff employees; the principles of the compensation philosophy also apply to academic compensation; however, the guidelines, process and procedure outlined in the Faculty Handbook govern academic compensation.

 Total Rewards - Includes all compensation (wages, salary, stipends) plus benefits (health, dental, vision, STD, LTD, etc.) based upon position and responsibility.